LewisResearchGroup/ms-mint/README.md

 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/LewisResearchGroup/ms-mint.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/LewisResearchGroup/ms-mint/context:python)

-# ms-mint
+# Wecome to ms-mint

 ## A Python library for large-cohort metabolomics (MS1) processing

-The Metabolomics Integrator (MINT) is a post-processing tool for liquid chromatography-mass spectrometry (LCMS) based metabolomics.
-Metabolomics is the study of all metabolites (small chemical compounds) in a biological sample e.g. from bacteria or a human blood sample.
-The metabolites can be used to define biomarkers used in medicine to find treatments for diseases or for the development of diagnostic tests or for the identification of pathogens such as methicillin resistant _Staphylococcus aureus_ (MRSA).
-More information on how to install and run the program can be found in the [Documentation](https://lewisresearchgroup.github.io/ms-mint/).

 The `ms-mint` library can be used for targeted metabolomics with large amounts of files (1000+).
 It uses a target list and the MS-filenames as input.
+`ms-mint` contains functions to process liquid chromatography-mass spectrometry (LCMS) based metabolomics data in various formats.

+Metabolomics is the study of all small chemical compounds (metabolites) in a biological sample.
+The metabolites can be biomarkers to be used in medicine as indicators of disease or for the development of diagnostic tests.

+The code documentation can be accessed [here](https://lewisresearchgroup.github.io/ms-mint/).

 ## News